 Back to top

 The Family Department at Lyons Davidson has acknowledged expertise in dealing with the financial issues consequent upon relationship breakdown.
-James Myatt and Alexandra Mills are our principal case handlers in this field, with James a Resolution-accredited specialist in cases involving substantial assets and pensions.

 We will guide you through the process of resolving the financial issues in your relationship breakdown.
 We will discuss with you the various options available for this, to include the collaborative process, written negotiations, round-table meetings, mediation and court proceedings.
 We aim to help you resolve matters in the manner which suits you best.